maithili-k/iRODS-RDM-HPC-course/7-iRODS-in-HPC.md

 **Authors**
 - Arthur Newton (SURF)
+- Claudio Cacciari (SURF)

 **License**
-Copyright (c) 2020, SURFsara.
+Copyright (c) 2022, SURFsara.
 All rights reserved.
 This project is licensed under the GPLv3 license.
 The full license text can be found in [LICENSE](LICENSE).